Masterpiece (Gazebo song)

-"Masterpiece" is the debut single by Italian musician Gazebo, released in September 1982 as the first single from his debut studio album, Gazebo (1983).
-The song was written by Mazzolini, Paul Micioni and Pierluigi Giombini, and produced by Paul Peter Micioni and Roberto Fusar Poli.
+"Masterpiece" is the debut single by Italian singer Gazebo, released in 1982, under the label Baby Records.
+The song was written by Mazzolini, Paul Micioni and Pierluigi Giombini, and produced by Paul and Peter Micioni and Roberto Fusar Poli.
 It reached the top 10 in Italy, peaking at No. 2.
 The song also charted in Switzerland and West Germany, peaking at No. 5 and No. 35, respectively.